Ivory Coast (Côte d'Ivoire)

 Photographic Highlights

-- Enjoy a performance of Zaouli, a uniquely Ivorian dance that has been protected as a cultural treasure by UNESCO and is now one of the most famous African dances
+• Enjoy a performance of Zaouli, a uniquely Ivorian dance that has been protected as a cultural treasure by UNESCO and is now one of the most famous dances in Africa

-- Visit the beautiful and ancient mud mosque of Missiriba at Kong
+• Visit the beautiful and ancient mud mosques of Missiriba and Missiridena at Kong

-- Learn about fish smoking and drying in between photography of the fishing village of N’Zima
+• Learn about fish smoking and drying in between photography of the fishing village of N’Zima in Grand Bassam

 OUTLINE ITINERARY

-- Day 2: Drive from Abidjan to Abengourou.
+• Day 2: Drive from Abidjan to Abengourou.
 Visit the palace of King Nana Boa Komassi.
-Drive to Anniasué and witness the dance of the Komians
+Drive to Anniasué and performance of Komians

-- Day 4: Visit a community of Baoulé people to see a Goly dance.
-Drive to Korhogo and enjoy a late afternoon visit to Mont Sienlow sacrificial rock
+• Day 4: Drive to Korhogo and enjoy a late afternoon visit to Mont Sienlow sacrificial rock and possible Senoufo ceremony

-- Day 5: Morning tour to visit Missiriba, the Grand Mosque of Kong.
-Afternoon performance of Boloye, the Panther dance, of the Senufo people
+• Day 5: Morning tour to visit the ancient mud mosques of Kong.
+Afternoon performance of Boloye

-- Day 11: A day of slow travel to Grand Bassam with lunch on the beach and an afternoon of street photography in this former French trading post
+• Day 13: Travel to Grand Bassam and enjoy an afternoon of street photography in this former French trading post

-- Day 12: A full day of street photography on the beach, at N'Zima fishing villages and in the crumbling colonial buildings of Grand Bassam
+• Day 14: A full morning of street photography on the beach, at N'Zima fishing villages and in the crumbling colonial buildings of Grand Bassam.
+Tour ends with lunch and half day stay before an evening flight from Abidjan.

 To see a larger map, click on the square-like ‘enlarge’ icon in the upper right of the map box.